St. John's Wort

 - Some HIV drugs, including indinavir and nevirapine

 - Some cancer medications, including irinotecan and imatinib

 - Taking St. John’s wort with certain antidepressants or other drugs that affect serotonin, a substance produced by nerve cells, may lead to increased serotonin-related side effects, which may be potentially serious.

-- St. John’s wort may cause increased sensitivity to sunlight.
-Other side effects can include anxiety, dry mouth, dizziness, gastrointestinal symptoms, fatigue, headache, or sexual dysfunction.
+- St. John’s wort may cause increased sensitivity to sunlight, especially when taken in large doses.
+Other side effects can include insomnia, anxiety, dry mouth, dizziness, gastrointestinal symptoms, fatigue, headache, or sexual dysfunction.

 Keep in Mind

 - Depression can be a serious illness.
 If you or someone in your family may have depression, consult a health care provider.